astronomer/docs/learn/airflow-cohere.md

 1. Run `astro dev start` in your Astro project to start Airflow and open the Airflow UI at `localhost:8080`.

-2. In the Airflow UI, run the `recipe_suggestion` DAG by clicking the play button.
+2. In the Airflow UI, run the `recipe_suggestions` DAG by clicking the play button.
 Then, provide [Airflow params](airflow-params.md) for:

     - `Countries of recipe origin`: A list of the countries you want to get recipe suggestions from.
 Make sure to create one line per country and to provide at least two countries.
     - `pantry_ingredients`: A list of the ingredients you have in your pantry and want to use in the recipe.
 Make sure to create one line per ingredient.